Predictive Oncology to Report Second Quarter 2019 Financial Results and Provide Company Update on Monday, August 19, 2019 - NASDAQ.com

-Management will host a conference call that same day at 4:30 p.m.
-Eastern Time to review financial results, corporate highlights, and provide an update on developments.
+Management will host a conference call that same day at 5:30 p.m.
+Eastern Time, rather than 4:30pm, as previously announced, to review financial results, corporate highlights, and provide an update on developments.
 Following management's formal remarks, there will be a question and answer session with equity analysts.

 Participants are asked to preregister for the call through the following link: http://dpregister.com/10134447.
 Please note that registered participants will receive their dial in number upon registration and will dial directly into the call without delay.
 Those without internet access or who are unable to pre-register may dial in by calling: 1-800-603-0527 (domestic), 1-412-317-2508 (international).
 All callers should dial in approximately 10 minutes prior to the scheduled start time and ask to be joined into the Predictive Oncology call.